bjorns/loghead/README.md

-# Introduction to Hirsi
+# Introduction to Kuvio

-Hirsi is a new logging package for Python.
+Kuvio is a new logging package for Python.
 Its primary goals are beauty and developer Joy.

 ## Frequently Asked Questions

-### How does Hirsi promote developer Joy?
+### How does Kuvio promote developer Joy?

-The primary way Hirsi tries to make your life easier is by clear communication and reducing unexpected behavior:
+The primary way Kuvio tries to make your life easier is by clear communication and reducing unexpected behavior:

-* Every object in Hirsi can be printed to stderr for easy debugging in case the log is not doing what you want
+* Every object in Kuvio can be printed to stderr for easy debugging in case the log is not doing what you want
 * All logging configuration can be dynamically updated, you do not need to restart or redeploy your app to   change a log level, or change logging target.
-* When something is wrong, Hirsi will always tell you what it doesnt recognize and to the best of its ability, what it expected.
+* When something is wrong, Kuvio will always tell you what it doesnt recognize and to the best of its ability, what it expected.